jeffreyvr/easy-liveblogs/readme.txt

 == Changelog ==

 = Unreleased =
+* Set default value of '_elb_status' meta key on 'open'.

 = 1.7.1, April 14, 2022 =
 * Fix not loading more entries when last item contains a list item.